jundalisay/spblist/content/en/material/solutions/fusion.md

 ---
 heading: Anti-gravity Principles
-title: How Qosts Can Make Fusion a Reality
+title: How Qosts (2nd Element) Can Make Fusion a Reality
 date: 2020-01-31
 image: /graphics/physics/vortex.jpg
 description: "Fusion can be realized by artificial gravity just as stars use gravity for their fusion"